jhammarstedt/katacoda-scenarios/ghactionDemo/step2.md

                 python data/generate_output.py

 ```
+Step 1: Check-out GitHub repository
 `uses: actions/checkout@v2` is an action that checks-out our repository under $GITHUB_WORKSPACE, so our workflow can access it.

-`persist-credentials: false` We need a GitHub auth token to enables our scripts to run authenticated git commands.
+`persist-credentials: false` We need a GitHub auth token to enable our scripts to run authenticated git commands.
 This auth token is removed during post-job clean up by default.
 This command allows us to opt-out of this so that our auth token is persistent.

 `fetch-depth: 0` By default, only a single commit is fetched.
 This command allows us to fetch all history for all branches and tags.

-The documentation for he checkout action is available [here](https://github.com/actions/checkout)
+The documentation for the checkout action is available [here](https://github.com/actions/checkout)

+Step 2: Set up Python environment and run script

+`uses: actions/setup-python@v1` is an action that sets up a Python environment that we can use for our action.
+It gives us the ability to download, install and set up Python packages.

+`pwd` Prints the current working directory

+`python -m pip install --upgrade pip`

+`
 The full documentation is available [here](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions)